Day One as Director of Public Relations for Binion’s Horseshoe

 Since Nick couldn’t get a license on his own from the Nevada Gaming Board (no further comment), he was prohibited from making any management decisions on property.
-So, instead he spent most afternoons barking into a telephone at subordinates from his living room at the Binion Family Estate.
+Instead, he spent most afternoons barking into a telephone at subordinates from his living room at the Binion Family Estate.
 Those who took orders included George, Warren Schaeffer, a few others, and eventually me.
-It was like working for the Wizard of Oz and Al Capone, rolled into one towering and intimidating figure who often wore dark sunglasses indoors (see photo above).
+It was like working for the Wizard of Oz and Al Capone rolled into one towering and intimidating figure who often wore dark sunglasses indoors (see photo above).

 Nick was someone you didn’t fuck with.
 Those who did ended up in back alleys on the wrong end of an escort courtesy of Binion’s crack security detail.
 Everyone who knew the landscape was terrified of Nick.
 When he came on property, the joint snapped into shape like a military brigade.
 Everyone’s tie was perfectly straight.
-He was rumored to fire people on the spot at the slightest hint of annoyance (some of it justified, by the way based on what I later observed).
+He was rumored to fire people on the spot at the slightest hint of annoyance (some of it justified, by the way, based on what I later observed).

-Fact was, whether it was true or not, Nick had the reputation of a gangster.
+The fact was, whether it was true or not, Nick had the reputation of a gangster.
 A throwback to the old days of the mob.
 Later, he even later revealed to me that he’d killed someone (in self-defense, he insisted).
 I can’t remember if the body count was one or two — so long as it wasn’t going to be three.
 But Nick was never actually charged with a crime, so it must have been self-defense.

 Nick acted like Attila the Hun on the casino floor.
 Many of the stories are so wild, you wouldn’t believe it.
 He reportedly threw a fully dressed hot dog at an employee one time which bounced off the back of the poor unsuspecting victim’s head, an incident that even made the newspapers.

 Nick could also turn on the personal charm.
-A vociferous reader and intense student of history, Nick quoted philosophy like an Ivy League professor and told great stories (he knew Robert Maheu well, the close confidant of Howard Hughes and even had a huge collection of Maheu’s personal notes from the relationship — a treasure trove that’s priceless).
+A vociferous reader an intense student of history, Nick quoted philosophy like an Ivy League professor and told great stories (he knew Robert Maheu well, the close confidant of Howard Hughes and even had a huge collection of Maheu’s personal notes from the relationship — a treasure trove that’s priceless).
 He knew everyone in town, on both sides of the tracks.
-Nick also knew as much about the ins and outs gambling and how to run a casino than anyone I’ve ever met.
+Nick also knew as much about the ins and outs of gambling and how to run a casino as anyone I’ve ever met.